ssashir06/muzero-http-service/README.md

 - This program uses a code based on MuZero's one.
     - [self_play_replicate.py](src/self_play_replicate.py) is like self_play.py

+# Docker image

+Built image is located in [Docker Hub](https://hub.docker.com/r/ssashir06/muzero-http-service).

+1. `docker run --rm -it -p 8000:8000 ssashir06/muzero-http-service`
+1. Open http://localhost:8000/docs to see what apis are provided.

 # How to build and run

 ## Requirements